KristofaJosh/CSVtoDB/docs/DOCUMENTATION.md

 ##### For this project assumptions are:
 - No data will be deleted
-- Data will and can only be added or data can be updated if it exists
+- Data will and can only be modified if it exists else new record will be created
 - CSV has a defined format [id, temperature, duration, timestamp] any other format will not work.

 ##### Choice of Database